The Mirror Crack'd: Filming

-Novak added she and Taylor "both had a lot of funny, bitchy lines to say to each other.
+Novak added that she and Taylor "...both had a lot of funny, bitchy lines to say to each other.
 In real life, that bitchiness rarely exists on a movie set, but actresses have certainly thought about it a lot.
 But they've never said it.
 That's why this movie was so much fun."
 However, her return to filmmaking was only temporary.
 "Doing something once in a while, like The Mirror Crack'd, is fine and it makes me feel like Cinderella at the ball.
-But as a steady diet—no way."
+But as a steady diet — no way."

 Title

-The title—shortened from the one used for Christie's book—is part of a line from "The Lady of Shalott" by English poet Alfred, Lord Tennyson:
+The title — shortened from the one used for Christie's book — is part of a line from The Lady of Shalott by the English poet Alfred, Lord Tennyson: